tecladocode/web-dev-bootcamp/curriculum/section04/lectures/02_opening_html/README.md

 </html>
 ```

-I've added another paragraph that has some plain text inside it, as well as another element, `<i>`.
-These are used for _idiomatic text_.
+I've added another paragraph that has some plain text and an `<i>` element inside it.
+These `<i>` elements are used for _idiomatic text_.
 Here I've added an attribute, `lang="la"`, that tells the browser that this is a Latin piece of text.
-It can be particularly helpful for things like screen readers, and also since it's a separate tag, we can apply different styles to it than the text around it.
+It can be particularly helpful for things like screen readers.
+Also, since it's a separate tag, we can apply different styles to it to those of the surrounding text.

 The `<blockquote>` element has a similar attribute applied to it.
-This element is used to quote someone or someplace else, so we'll apply a different set of styles to make that clear to the reader of the page.
+This element is used to quote someone else, so we'll apply a different set of styles to make that clear to the reader of the page.

 Finally, at the bottom, we've added an _anchor_ or `<a>` element to link away to the original site.
 The `href` attribute is the link that the user will navigate to upon clicking, and inside the element we can put text that will be clickable.
 Note that I've added a `<span>` element inside it to hold the emoji.
 That's so we can style that differently.
-As you'll see, we have to do that to make sure the emoji is centered in the line of text.
+As you'll see, we have to do that to make sure the emoji is properly vertically aligned, to match the rest of the text.

 ## CSS

 If I refresh the site, you can see the page loads without a problem, using the default styles of my browser for each element.

-It doesn't look so good.

-So let's change that!
+It doesn't look so good, so let's change that!

-I'll create a CSS file, which I'll call `style.css`, and link to it from the HTML.
-We put links to other resources that the HTML page needs in the `<head>` of the document:
+I'll create a CSS file, which I'll call `style.css`, and link to it from the HTML document.
+We put links to stylesheets that the HTML page needs in the `<head>` of the document:

 ```html {8}
 <head>